zsiciarz/24daysofrust/book/vol1/day16.md

 Starting to look good!
 Our JSON keys are there, but what's with these question marks?
 Turns out FUSE calls another method called `lookup()` and since we haven't defined it yet, a default implementation will be used.
 But before we write our customized `lookup`, let's refactor the code a bit.

 Both `getattr` and `lookup` create `FileAttr` values based on inode number or filename (JSON key in our example).
-Since we intend our filesystem to be read-only, let's create all necessary atributes upon initialization.
+Since we intend our filesystem to be read-only, let's create all necessary attributes upon initialization.
 This will simplify the other methods a lot.

 ```rust
 use std::collections::BTreeMap;